 Nothing illustrates the basic premise of this blog better than climate change.
 The more affluent and wasteful our lifestyles, the more we contribute to climate change – through flying, driving, and consumer goods.
 And while we enjoy all the benefits of that lifestyle, the effects fall hardest on those least responsible.

 That makes climate change a justice issue and a moral problem.
 But it’s also a matter of economics – the root cause of climate change is consumerism, which in turn is driven by a growth model of the economy.
 In other words, we can’t treat climate change like an ‘environmental issue’.
 It forces us to rethink our lifestyles, our politics, and our economics, and how they are interconnected.

 Lots of people are still asking if climate change is really happening,

 - but the climate is already changing, wherever you look.

-- even to the point of re-writing our maps
+- even to the point of re-writing our maps and temperature colour charts

 - and starting wars